RudolfMan/blog_posts/2022/03-23-doctests-with-side-effects.md

 end
 ```

-_By the way, notice how aliased `MyApp.HumanizedWeather` in the test file allows us to use the alias in the doctest example._
+> _By the way, notice how `alias MyApp.HumanizedWeather` in the test file allows us to call `HumanizedWeather.display_temp/1` in the doctest example without common `MyApp` namespace._

+### Separate tests with isolated contexts
-Let's say we are satisfied with the test example and now we want to describe the other function `display_humidity/1`
+Let's say we are satisfied with the test example and now we want to document the other function in the same module: `display_humidity/1`

 ```elixir
 defmodule MyApp.HumanizedWeather do